 It protects your visitors and their sensitive details such as credit card info, usernames, passwords, contact form messages and more.

 Choose the “Let’s Encrypt SSL”.
 It’s the free and most widely used version.
-That’s the one I use on this blog too.
+That’s the one I use on my site too.
 To finish, simply click on the “Confirm and create” button.

-It may take up to an hour for your domain to update, but when it does your URL will start with https instead of http, your visitors will be safe and Google will be happy and might send you extra traffic.
+It may take up to an hour for your domain to update, but when it does your URL will start with https instead of http, your visitors will be safe, Google will be happy and might send you extra traffic.